Dry Socket Houston

 Preventing Dry Socket

-Whenever possible, we want to help our patients prevent dry socket from happening.
-Following your oral surgeon’s advice is crucial.
-You can reduce your risk of developing dry socket following your oral surgery in Houston if you:
+Following your oral surgeon’s post-operative instructions is crucial.
+You can reduce your risk of developing dry socket if you:

 - Avoid straws.
 The suction can disturb the blood clot.